 Their excellent range of Soave wines only uses Garganega.
 You won’t find any Trebbiano at Gini.
 At a separate limestone site in nearby Campiano, they also grow Chardonnay, Durella, Pinot Bianco, Sauvignon Blanc and Pinot Noir.
 With their recent expansion into Valpolicella, we can look forward to Amarone becoming available in future.

 Purchased in 1852, Contrada Salvarenza is perhaps the greatest of their Soave vineyards.
 It’s a five-hectare vineyard where the plants average 80 years old.
 Indeed, about a third of them are over 100 years old, hence “Vecchie Vigne.”

 Most unusually, these centurions are also ungrafted.
 In other words, they are the ultra-rare survivors from before the phylloxera epidemic.
 Phylloxera wiped out most European vineyards during the late 19th and early 20th century.

 Any survival of ungrafted vines today is, therefore, a great rarity.
 Most likely their resistance to phylloxera is down to the composition of the land.
 Vines not grafted onto resistant American rootstocks will succumb to the insect, unless the soil is light, loose and sandy.
 The Garganega vines grow in soils derived from black volcanic tufa overlaying a white limestone bedrock.
 This combination makes it difficult for the insect to travel through.

 Such is the quality of the Salvarenza site that it will become one of the newly classified “Grand Cru” vineyards.
-This new designation is awaiting legal ratification.
-Perhaps that will occur sometime in 2018.
+This new designation will be announced in 2018.